Career fair held today at Tulsa Expo Square - News Break

 TULSA, Okla. — The Oklahoma Employment Security Commission (OESC) is hosting a career fair at the Tulsa Expo Square - River Spirit Expo on June 23 to provide employers a chance to connect with those looking for employment opportunities.

-Doors open at 9 a.m. to the general public and close at 4 p.m.
-A similar event will be held Friday in Oklahoma City.
+Doors open to veterans at 8:30 a.m. and 9 a.m. to the general public and close at 4 p.m.

 Those looking for employment opportunities are encouraged to register at http://regpack.com/reg/oesc21.